-We also note the adoption (for models, but especially for datasets) of different variants of the CC license, including a permissive one (\license{CC-BY}), restrictive ones (\license{CC-BY-SA} and \license{CC-BY-NC-SA}), and licenses limiting non-commercial use only (\license{CC-BY-NC}).
+We also note the adoption (for models, but especially for datasets) of different variants of the CC license, including a permissive license (\license{CC-BY}), restrictive licenses (\license{CC-BY-SA} and \license{CC-BY-NC-SA}), and licenses limiting non-commercial use only (\license{CC-BY-NC}).

 Besides OSS licenses, we see a large proportion of different kinds of ML-specific licenses.
-These include both licenses originating from open-source initiatives (\license{openrail}, \license{creativeml-openrail-m}), and licenses originating from companies (\eg Meta's \license{llama2} and \license{llama3} licenses).
-Such licenses tend to differ from typical redistribution terms established by software licenses by, for example, introducing ``behavioral'' constraints; requiring responsible model usage; and prohibiting adoption for harmful or unethical uses or uses that do not take models' limitations into account.
+These include both licenses originating from open-source initiatives (\eg \license{openrail} and \license{creativeml-openrail-m}), and licenses originating from companies (\eg Meta's \license{llama2} and \license{llama3} licenses).
+Such licenses tend to have terms that differ from typical redistribution terms established by software licenses such as, for example, terms that require responsible model usage or prohibit adoption for harmful or unethical uses or uses that do not take models' limitations into account.
 Likewise, the \license{llama2} and \license{llama3} licenses impose limitations related to commercial use, use in products or services having more than 700 million monthly active users, and use to train other models, unless such models are redistributed, under the same licenses, as derivative works of \license{llama} models.

-Last but not least, we note the increased prevalence of Hugging Face's ``Other'' license which was ranked 7th in Pepe \etal \cite{pepe2024hugging} but has moved to the 5th spot since.
-In fact, 3.8\% of datasets and 5.7\% of models are licensed with some ``Other'' license.
-Prior work has found that such license proliferation can make license compliance tasks more time-consuming and difficult, since compliance teams are no longer dealing with known quantities \cite{wintersgill2024law}.
+Lastly, we note the increased prevalence of Hugging Face's \other license, which was ranked 7th in a study conducted by Pepe \etal \cite{pepe2024hugging}, but has since moved to the 5th spot since.
+In fact, 3.8\% of datasets and 5.7\% of models are licensed with some \other license.